Name: Cuyamaca College

-“With its vision of ‘Learning for the Future,’ Cuyamaca College offers a wealth of challenging courses, from drafting technology and engineering to paralegal training, from computer and information science or ornamental horticulture to automotive technology.
+“With its vision of ‘Learning for the Future,’ Cuyamaca College offers a wealth of challenging courses, from drafting technology and engineering to paralegal training, from computer and information science and ornamental horticulture to automotive technology.
 With 73 associate degrees and 70 certificate programs offered at Cuyamaca College, learning opportunities abound under the tutelage of highly-qualified, dynamic instructors who love to teach.”

 - Cuyamaca College also boasts an internationally known Water Conservation Garden.
 The garden has nearly five acres of displays that showcase water conservation through a series of themed gardens, such as a native plant and vegetable gardens, as well as how-to displays, such as mulch and irrigation exhibits.
-Admission is free.

-- A new $45-million communication arts center includes classrooms, laboratories and independent learning facilities for English, English as a Second Language, reading, speech, American Sign Language, music, fine arts, theater arts and assisted learning.
+- A new $45-million communication arts center includes classrooms, laboratories, and independent learning facilities for English, English as a Second Language, reading, speech, American Sign Language, music, fine arts, theater arts, and assisted learning.
 The center features a 360-seat theater/assembly hall, which has become community landmark and resource, and a 100-seat digital theater with wide-screen projection and superior surround-sound audio for multimedia presentations.